 Also Read,

 The chapter 'Our Environment' helps students learn about ecosystems, food chains, and how human actions affect nature.
-Given below are the Class 10 Science Chapter 13 Our Environment question answer, which are designed by subject experts following the NCERT curriculum for better understanding.
+Given below are the Class 10 Science Chapter 13 Our Environment question answers, which are designed by subject experts following the NCERT curriculum for better understanding.

 Topic 13.1: Ecosystem and its components: